BrainsBreaker allows creating a new puzzle with anything visible in the computer's screen or with your image files.

 Many image-processing programs also have a "Copy" option in the "Edit" menu.
 This usually also does the job, maybe first you will need to select the image or a part of it.

-2nd method) Loading an image file: Specifying directly what image file you want: On the main menu or in the gallery select the option Create Puzzle (or press Create new puzzle and press the button Browse... in the window that appears).
+2nd method) Loading an image file: Specifying directly what image file you want: On the main menu or in the gallery select the option Create Puzzle (or press Create a new puzzle and press the button Browse... in the window that appears).

 3rd method) Dragging an image file to the BrainsBreaker's screen: Another way to tell BrainsBreaker which image you want is to drag some picture file over the BrainsBreaker's main screen: Open some folder that contains picture files (make sure that the screen of BrainsBreaker is visible below), click over a file and drag it over the BrainsBreaker screen and drop it there.